JorgeValde/Jorge-Economist/content/authors/admin/_index.md

 role: PhD in Economics (candidate)

 avatar_filename: avatar.jpg.jpeg
 bio: "My professional interests include topics in international trade, political economy and economic development of Latin American countries.
-My current research focus on the effects of Antidumping duties on Brazilian firms and their workers."
+My current research focuses on the effects of Antidumping duties on Brazilian firms and their workers."
 interests:
   - International Trade
   - Economic Development